 1 | Ruined villa on the way up to Rokov Perivoj

 Seeing this dilapidated house will make you weep.
-Its old glory shines through crumbling walls, broken windows and piles of rubbish in the courtyard.
-No one lives here any more, even though the house is surrounded with affluent residencies.
+Its old glory shines through crumbling walls, broken windows, and piles of rubbish in the courtyard.
+No one lives here anymore, even though the house is surrounded by affluent residencies.

 It belonged to one of Croatia’s most distinguished sculptors: Vojin Bakic.
 Much of Bakic’s work was destroyed during the Tudjman era, mainly because of his Serbian ethnic origin.
 His wish to turn the house into a gallery after his death never came to fruition.
 Zagreb city council aimed to refurbish the house but legal quarrels over its ownership put a stop to the project.

 A secluded set of staircases lead from Rokov perivoj to Tuskanac (which further connects with Dubravkin put).
 The hilly parts of Zagreb (everything north from the main street Ilica) is full of narrow staircases, often exuding an air of mystery and eeriness.
 They have been built to connect and crisscross larger streets usually laid out in the north-south direction.
 You can see many interesting graffiti on Alexander staircases.